 It is important to note that at one point she was taking 1-2g four times a day so she could maintain her serum Vitamin C levels at 200 mm/l.
 It is unlikely that she still consumes this much and she puts more focus on Vitamin D for immune support now.

-You can find more details on Vitamin C in 28-page research paper on her website.
+You can find more details on Vitamin C in her 28-page research paper on her website.
 It is a comprehensive look at Vitamin C supplementation and is worth a read.

 Thorne Research Vitamin D3

 3000 IU/day (pre-covid) 5000 IU/day (covid)

 Now more than ever Rhonda emphasizes the importance of maintaining optimal levels of Vitamin D. Her target is to maintain her Vitamin D levels between 40 and 60 ng/ml.
 In a recent podcast with Joe Rogan, she talks about the link between low vitamin D levels and the increase in severity of COVID19 and other respiratory illnesses.